 With XetHub, users can run the same flows and commands they already use for code (e.g., commits, pull requests, history, and audits) with repositories of up to 1 TB.
 Our Git-backed protocol allows easy integration with existing workflows, with no need to reformat files or adopt heavyweight data ecosystems, and also allows for incremental difference tracking on compatible data types.

 a.k.a.
 Data science Version control

-DVC looks promising.
-Versions code with data assets in some external data store like S3 or whatever, which means they are shareable if you set the permissions right As it also integrates build tooling you should read about it there.
+DVC looks like it gets us data sharing as a side effect.
+Versions code with data assets in some external data store like S3 or whatever, which means they are shareable if you set the permissions right.
+Read more at DVC/data versioning.